 And I know it hurts.

-Because it’s the moment you walked down the greeting card aisle and you realized you wouldn’t be receiving a Mother’s Day card with tiny scribbles made to look like words written on the inside.
-Or when you passed by the “World’s Greatest Mom” t-shirt and wondered if you will ever be that.
+Because it’s the moment you walked down the greeting card aisle and realized you wouldn’t be receiving a Mother’s Day card with tiny scribbles made to look like words written inside.
+Or when you passed the “World’s Greatest Mom” t-shirt and wondered if you would ever be that.
 Be the “World’s Greatest Mom.”

 And I know you hurt.

 It’s when the sweet cashier wished you a happy Mother’s Day.
 It was innocent.
 She didn’t know you were not a mother.
-She didn’t know you have been struggling to obtain the honorable, super hero title for far too long.
-She didn’t know this exchange would bring on a thunderstorm of grief, leaving you sitting in the parking lot, soaked in tears being reminded of what you are not.
+She didn’t know you have struggled to obtain the honorable superhero title for far too long.
+She didn’t know this exchange would bring on a thunderstorm of grief, leaving you sitting in the parking lot, soaked in tears, being reminded of what you are not.
 But it did.

 And I know it hurts.

 And it’s the awkward moment when your pastor asks everyone who is a mother in the congregation to stand and be honored.
 To be recognized.
 And to be applauded.
 Oh, how your heart aches.
-Because you want to stand.
-You want to be honored.
-You want to proudly receive the beautiful carnation that was sitting by the door when you first walked in.
+Because you want to stand, you want to be honored.
+You want to proudly receive the beautiful carnation sitting by the door when you first walked in.
 But you can’t.
 Or maybe you can?
-But not everyone knows about the life that was lost in your womb just weeks into your pregnancy.
+But not everyone knows about the life lost in your womb just weeks into your pregnancy.
 And so you remain seated.
 But as you courageously look around to see nearly every woman of childbearing age standing and smiling, you feel alone.
 Even painstakingly different.

 And I know you hurt.

-Or it is when you are eating Sunday dinner at a local restaurant and you are trying to keep your eyes on your plate with your mind somewhere else.
+Or it is when you are eating Sunday dinner at a local restaurant and trying to keep your eyes on your plate with your mind somewhere else.
 But the laughter from the family who has gathered together three tables over cause you to look up.
-And so, the moment you have been trying to avoid, happens.
-And the tears you have been trying not to shed, fall.
-Because the precious little boy sitting on the lap of his mother?
+And so, the moment you have been trying to avoid happens.
+And the tears you have been trying not to shed?
+They fall.
+And it’s because of the precious little boy sitting on his mother’s lap?
 The one everyone is admiring?
 He reminds you of the one you once carried inside your womb.
 The one you should be holding.
 But the one who never took their first breath.